 You can also order a Japan travel SIM card from Klook.
 You can set it up to pick your SIM card at the Haneda or Narita airports in Tokyo.
 The staff at the pick up point will also help you set up your SIM card.

-Best SIM Cards For Tourists In Tokyo
+Buying Data Only SIM Cards For Tourists In Tokyo

 You can also buy pay-as-you-go SIM cards offered by some of Japan’s major network providers.
 But it’s better to go with an MVNO (Mobile Virtual Network Operator).
 They also provide better deals on Japan travel SIM card plans for tourists.